 Cybercrime may not be your number one concern, but as the owner of a spa or massage practice, your business may be a prime target.
 Since 2011, cyberattacks focused on small businesses have been on the rise.
 Small Business Trends reports that 43 percent of cyberattacks target small businesses.
 And many small businesses are not prepared for the impact of a cyberattack and may experience devastating results.
 According to the U.S. National Cyber Security Alliance, 60 percent of small companies that suffer a cyberattack are out of business within six months.

-Many of those small businesses that never recover from a cyberattack often are ones that gather and store very sensitive customer information, such as credit card information or health records or social security numbers.
-A cyberattack could mean the loss of customers and in turn revenue.
+Many of those small businesses that never recover from a cyberattack often are ones that gather and store sensitive customer information, such as credit card information or health records or social security numbers.
+A cyberattack could mean the loss of customers and, in turn, revenue.

 Considering that you may have extensive client sales and retail inventory data on your spa or massage practice computers, ransomware can be a major setback to your business.
-What’s more worrisome is that there is no guarantee that paying the ransom will actually unlock your files.
+What’s more worrisome is that no guarantee paying the ransom will actually unlock your files.

 Install a firewall: Firewalls can stop hackers from getting your data by blocking certain websites.
 You also can program a firewall to restrict what data and emails can be sent from your small business.

 Maintain antivirus software: Install antivirus and anti-malware software programs and keep them up to date with the latest versions from your provider.